StandartCoder/BloxStreet-Trainer/README.md

     ```

 ## Usage
-Once you have the BloxStreet Trainer Helper up and running, you can use it to streamline your training sessions.
+Once you have the BloxStreet Trainer up and running, you can use it to streamline your training sessions.
 The tool provides a user-friendly interface to manage and execute training tasks with ease.

 ## Features
 - Simplified training process